zEuS0390/zEuS0390/README.md

-# 👋 Hi!
+# Hi!
 I'm zEuS0390

-## ✏️ About me
+## About me
 I'm an undergraduate Computer Engineering student in Technological Institute of the Philippines, Quezon City.
-Programming is one of the most important part of my life.
-I'm still exploring different techniques and algorithms to better improve myself and achieve my endeavours.
-If you want to know more about me and my portfolio, check out my _\<work in progress\>_.
+My passion is to create applications and explore different things in languages like C++ and Python.
+I practice every day to become more proficient on my current skills.
+Having a lack of resources does not really bother me, as long as there is a working and compatible computer with an internet, I would be able to do the work as much as I can.
+If you want to know more about me and my works, check out my portfolio [here](https://zEuS0390.github.io).

-## 💻 Present Skills
+## Present Skills
-Here are some of my present skills in programming at the moment but not limited of the following:
-- Python
-- C/C++
-- C#
-- Unity Engine
+The programming languages in my development journey at the moment are mostly in C++ and Python, but prior to my long experience I can adapt.

-## 💡 APIs/Frameworks/Technologies Touched
+## APIs/Frameworks/Technologies Touched
 - Arduino
 - Raspberry Pi
 - Darknet